LiliaFramework/Lilia/docs/docs/libraries/lia.languages.md

 **Purpose**

-Adds or merges language key-value pairs into the stored table.
+Adds or merges key-value pairs into an existing language table.

 **Parameters**

 * `name` (*string*): Language identifier to update.

-* `tbl` (*table*): Key-value pairs to insert or merge.
+* `tbl` (*table*): Key-value pairs to insert or override.

 **Realm**